-On May 13-14, 2022, the Personalized Lifestyle Medicine Institute, in collaboration with Lifestyle Matrix Resource Center, hosted healthcare practitioners at Mastering the Implementation of Personalized Lifestyle Medicine: Advances in Clinical Functional Immunity.
+On May 13-14, 2022, Personalized Lifestyle Medicine Institute, in collaboration with Lifestyle Matrix Resource Center, hosted healthcare practitioners at Mastering the Implementation of Personalized Lifestyle Medicine: Advances in Clinical Functional Immunity.
 The sold-out, live conference provided expert insights on immune health, clinical applications and resources for practitioners.
 The speakers also engaged with attendees in lively panel discussions on topics ranging from autoimmunity and inflammation to Lyme disease and biotoxins.
 The field of immunology is rapidly evolving during the COVID-19 era, and cutting-edge research on the immune system’s interplay with genetics, lifestyle and environment is invaluable to clinicians and the future of functional medicine.

 Here are key takeaways from the event, organized by speaker: